 Here’s a prezi that I added based on the information below.

 The 12 apostles were the closest followers of Jesus.
 He hand picked them from His many disciples.
 While they often seem confused as to the teachings of Jesus throughout His ministry, after His death, resurrection, and ascension they most of them (with the exception of Judas who did not live to see the resurrection) become the most dedicated men to any cause in history.
 While the Bible does not tell us what happened to most of the apostles, historians of the first few centuries of Christianity give us some glimpses of how many of them ended up.
 While this is certainly not the word of God, the traditions surrounding their later life is interesting.
-Surely so many men would die for a lie.
+Surely so many men would not die for a lie.
 By giving their lives in devotion to a risen savior, the apostles are great examples for each of us.

 First, let’s list the twelve.
 It can be confusing since many of them go by different names.